kazakovav/spring-security-jwt/simple/README.md

 ## Generate public and private keys

-For pivate key generation you can use the following commands:
+For private key generation you can use the following commands:

 ````
 openssl genpkey -out jwt.pem -algorithm RSA -pkeyopt rsa_keygen_bits:2048